agataczerwinska-cmd/chile_comparison_renewable_energy_adoption/README.md

 Chile's diversified 2022 electricity mix is the product of two distinct
-forces: a supply shock (the 2004-2007 Argentine gas cutoff) that pushed it toward coal in the mid-2000s, followed by a deliberate, more recent shift toward solar and wind, leveraging strong solar resources in the Atacama Desert.
+forces: a supply shock (the 2004-2007 Argentine gas cutoff) that pushed it toward coal in the late 2000s, followed by a deliberate, more recent shift toward solar and wind, leveraging strong solar resources in the Atacama Desert.
 This contrasts with Brazil and Colombia, whose high renewable share comes from a single legacy source (hydro) rather than a diversified